“Inclosure came and trampled on the grave

 Berridge, the Treasurer, is one of five Trustees for the Charity.
-The others include the Chair, who is always the Vicar, currently, Rev. Caroline Allen.
+The others include the Chair, who is always the Vicar, currently, Rev. Paul Clark.
 There are two members of the Parish Council, Yvonne Smart and Carol Garrett and one co-opted general member, Peter Benbow, who is also an allotment holder.
 These five people are the decision makers and if any of them should get a request for help, it is their duty as Trustees to meet.
 The main requirement for a grant is that the recipient is a resident of the village.
 Rather than cite examples of the requests St. Martin’s Trustees have received and thereby invade individuals’ privacy, I looked for similar donations supplied from other Poors Land Trustees in different parts of Suffolk.
 In Corton, north of Lowestoft, someone received assistance for chiropody treatment, a necessity for those suffering from Diabetes; in Kirkley, also near Lowestoft, a very small grant was offered to needy students.
 A further example was someone on a minimum budget who required help purchasing a set of pans for a new home.
 The sums available in St. Martin’s parish are usually no more than two figures but for needy individuals they provide a welcome relief.
 It is easy to suppose everyone has everything they need in contemporary Britain but this is not the case as the very existence of Food Banks demonstrates.

 Berridge told me the Trustees are always fair and equable distributors of the largesse provided through their small, finite pots of money.
 It is important that anyone thinking of applying for a modest grant must observe the correct channels when submitting their requests.
 If you are interested and consider yourself eligible, a formal letter of application should be sent to one the Trustees.
-It may be applicants need assistance phrasing their letter and if this is the case, they could consider contacting an organisation such as the Felixstowe Citizens Advice office for practical help.Alternatively, you may think someone you know needs some financial support, in which case it might be sensible to approach the Vicar, The Rev. Allen.
+It may be applicants need assistance phrasing their letter and if this is the case, they could consider contacting an organisation such as the Felixstowe Citizens Advice office for practical help.Alternatively, you may think someone you know needs some financial support, in which case it might be sensible to approach the Vicar, The Rev. Paul Clark.
 The reserves of the Poors Land do not run into large sums but they may give extra help to people struggling to make ends meet.

 I was grateful Berridge took time to explain the charity to me and through the medium of this blog, I am extending the information to others.
 There is something satisfying about sustaining a commoner’s right to land which is then utilised by keen horticulturalists to raise money to assist people in need of support.
 Two hundred years of judicious husbandry has contributed to the sustenance of parishioners in times of need.